 They could have a point – some 18,000 potential Q2 buyers have already registered their interest with Audi, and more than half of them haven’t bought cars with four-ringed badges before…

 To look at the Q2 is distinctive but not obviously an SUV.
-In lengths it sits between the A1 and A3 hatches, and while Audi claims it has no direct rivals, the car could likely be considered by buyers also shortlisting anything from a Nissan Juke to a MINI Countryman.
-It is slightly longer, at 4191mm, and wider (1794mm) than both, but notably it has a much lower roofline – at 1508mm it is 53mm less than the MINI, 57mm under the Juke.
+In lengths it sits between the A1 and A3 hatches, and while Audi claims it has no direct rivals, the car could likely be considered by buyers also shortlisting anything from a Nissan Juke to a Mini Countryman.
+It is slightly longer, at 4.2m, and wider (1.8m) than both, but notably it has a much lower roofline.

 As well as that excellent view of what’s ahead and around (except perhaps in the rear three-quarter where the C-pillar blades restrict things a bit), the driver faces a dash that will be familiar to anyone owning a larger Audi.
 And this is another prime selling point of the Q2 – much of the tech created in bigger Audis is cascading down to the smaller newcomer.

 So the cockpit gains, for example, the MMI infotainment system with its screen placed high on the centre of the dash, and which can be specified with a touchpad, voice control and access to Audi’s Connect services.

 A smartphone interface supports Apple CarPlay and Android Auto services, while a definite highlight of the options list is the Virtual Cockpit, which includes the ability to display a sat nav map, or Google Images, right across the digital instrument panel.